einfachKim/powermover/README.md

 ![Version](https://img.shields.io/badge/version-1.0-blue) ![License](https://img.shields.io/badge/license-MIT-green)

 ## Description
 **Power Mover** is a Power Platform solution designed to streamline the management of ownership transitions for Power Platform components, including canvas apps, cloud flows, connection references, and environment variables.
-It is ideal for handling joiner, mover, and leaver scenarios, ensuring that solutions remain operational even when the original maker is no longer involved.
+It is designed for handling joiner, mover, and leaver scenarios, ensuring that solutions remain operational even when the original maker is no longer involved.

 ### Why Use Power Mover?
 - **Batch Transfers**: Transfer multiple components with a single click.